top of page

 Figure 4: Radar Satellite Imagery.
 Source: BreakingDefense.com

-Synthetic Aperture Radar (SAR), or simply, Radar Satellite Imagery often serves as a useful alternative in workflows where Multispectral imagery is unable to extract the desired output.
-It is also utilized in a complementary as well as supplementary way to validate the output derived using Multispectral Imagery.
+Synthetic Aperture Radar (SAR), or simply Radar Satellite Imagery, often serves as a useful alternative in workflows where Multispectral Imagery is found wanting.
+Besides, it can be utilized in a complementary and/or a supplementary way to validate the output derived from the processing of Multispectral Imagery as well.

-Radar satellites acquire data through an active sensor which transmits microwaves on earth and captures its reflectance (technically known as backscatter as the captured rays have been reflected in the same direction as its source).
-For example, Sentinel-1 satellite transmits pulses of C-band microwaves (1 nm - 180 nm).
+Radar Satellites acquire data through an active imaging sensor which transmits microwaves on Earth and captures its reflectance, technically known as backscatter - when energy rays are reflected in the same direction as its source.
+Sentinel-1, a popular Earth Observation radar satellite constellation transmits pulses of C-band microwaves (1 nm - 180 nm).

-One major advantage of Radar satellites over Multispectral satellites (and even Hyperspectral satellites for that matter) is that, due to the presence of an active sensor which transmits illumination, radar satellites can acquire images during day or night.
+One major advantage of Radar satellites over Multispectral satellites (and even Hyperspectral satellites) is that, due to the presence of an active illumination sensor, they can acquire imagery during night-time.

-Besides, microwaves are unaffected by cloud cover and aerosols by virtue of having a longer wavelength, which is also a very useful characteristic when one seeks to obtain reflectance information devoid of atmospheric influence.
-Moreover, materials and surfaces interact with microwaves in a different way than they do with solar radiation - a characteristic that is exploited in a standalone, supplementary or in a complementary way as I had indicated before.
+Another advantage is that microwaves are unaffected by cloud cover and aerosols by virtue of having a longer wavelength, which is a very useful enabler for performing accurate Earth Observation studies.
+Moreover, surface materials interact with microwaves in a different way than they do with the waves that constitute sunlight - a characteristic that can be exploited in a standalone, supplementary or in a complementary way through the use of Radar Satellite Imagery as I had indicated before.

-The next section will be devoted to addressing this exact query which many of you may have.
+The next section will be devoted to addressing this exact query that many of you may be having.

 1. Hyperspectral Imaging